+Global Energy Perspective

+Integrated ESG Program Risk Management

+Portfolio Company ESG Performance

+Portfolio

+Company

+ESG Performance Case Studies Disclosures

 The E's of ESG: More Than Just Environment

+The Six E's

+Environment

+Exceptional

+Governance

+About Quantum Capital Group continued

 At Quantum, we believe that considering ESG metrics strengthens our ability to steward our investors' capital.
 Broadly, ESG refers to environmental, social, and governance risk factors and value creation opportunities.
 While attention is often focused on the "environmental" aspect, which we agree is crucial, we take a broader approach by focusing on what we call The Six E's.

 The Six E's are a concise set of guiding principles drawn from Quantum's material ESG factors.
 For the complete list of these factors and details on how we apply them throughout each phase of the deal lifecycle, see the Integrated ESG Program section of this report.

 ESG is not only the right thing to do, but when done thoughtfully and practically, it improves business performance and value creation across the portfolio."

 Garry Tanner, Partner, Quantum Capital Group

-The Six E's

-Quantum places The Six E's at the forefront of our firm and investments

-Environment

-We are focused on decarbonizing our operations, minimizing air pollutants, and being good stewards of the environment in which we operate.
+Quantum places The Six E's at the forefront of our firm and investments We are focused on decarbonizing our operations, minimizing air pollutants, and being good stewards of the environment in which we operate.

-Exceptional Governance

 Governance is underpinned by our fiduciary responsibilities and strong emphasis on risk management, control, and transparency with our stakeholders.

-Employees

-Success in our investments depends on having the best people on our teams.
+Employees Success in our investments depends on having the best people on our teams.
 A well-designed ESG program fosters collaboration, strengthens connectivity, and boosts employee morale and performance.

-External Engagement We engage in external collaborations to drive thought leadership, shape industry standards, and stay ahead of emerging trends, while fostering community involvement across all stakeholders we serve.
+We engage in external collaborations to drive thought leadership, shape industry standards, and stay ahead of emerging trends, while fostering community involvement across all stakeholders we serve.

-Economics

 ESG initiatives can help portfolio companies reduce costs and create additional revenue opportunities.

-Exits

-Buyers are increasingly placing a focus on ESG and will prioritize assets which meet or enhance their ESG objectives.
+Economics Exits External Engagement Buyers are increasingly placing a focus on ESG and will prioritize assets which meet or enhance their ESG objectives.

+Quantum's senior leadership has participated in over 20 events this year, made TV appearances, and been featured in prominent books and articles.
+Quantum also maintains a meaningful presence in the communities where we operate.

+R ROCKCLIFF ENERGY